colorado is leading the charge by empowering students to not only learn about climate change at school, but take action in their local communities.

 Local Education Providers have implemented the Seal differently across the state, which is to be expected as the legislation is intentionally designed so that LEPs decide what climate literacy standards to use, what courses qualify, and specific expectations for experiential learning projects.

-These local education providers are have been among the first to implement the seal in colorado.
+These local education providers are among the first to implement the seal in colorado.

 Will your district, network, or school be next?